DoodleScheduling/k8svault-controller/README.md

 ## Limitations

-The controller only supports [kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes) for now.
+The controller only supports [Kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes) for now.
+Currently there is no garbage collection implemented, meaning all the things created in vault are not removed if the binding gets deleted.

 ## Configure the controller